Holly Rustick is a world-renowned grant writing expert and Amazon bestselling author.

 With two decades of grant writing and nonprofit experience, Holly is a popular keynote speaker for events all over the world, podcast host of the Top-Ranked Grant Writing podcast, a former university instructor, and is past president of the Guam Women’s Chamber of Commerce.
 She is constantly booked out to run trainings to help grant writers grow capacity, increase funding, and advance mission.

-This is the backbone of your project.
+Goals, objectives, and outcomes are the backbone of your project.

-In this segment, you will learn:
+In this article, you will learn to:

 “75% of youth in the city of Rocking Socks suffer from chronic health issues compared to the national average of 12%.
-These staggering health issues correlate with high suicide rates, depression rates, and poor graduation rates.
+These staggering health issues correlate with high suicide rates, depression rates, and poor graduation rates.”

 “Youth Soccer Rocks will provide a free soccer program for at-risk youth and provide a healthy pathway.”